 The Center was formally launched during the Faith and Justice Symposium: Immigration and Refugees held from September 28 through October 1, 2011.
 The symposium investigated the intersection of faith and justice as it pertains to immigration and refugees at both the programmatic and policy levels.
 “It is difficult to imagine a more compelling topic than immigration and refugees with which to begin the work of the center,” underlines Houghton College President Shirley A. Mullen.
 The symposium seeks to create awareness and dialogue around key issues, opportunities and challenges; facilitating ongoing conversations and building partnerships to enhance programs.

-The Center will continue its work this year with its symposium focusing on combating the destruction caused by Human Trafficking.
-This year's symposium will be held on September 27 - October 1.
+The Center will continue its work this year with its symposium focusing on global poverty and hunger.
+This year's symposium will be held on September 25 - September 28.
 Find out more on the symposium page.